Dana (DAN) Q2 2017 Results - Earnings Call Transcript

 Brian A. Johnson - Barclays Capital, Inc.

 Okay.
-And just, Jonathan, any pipe from (34:36) steel in the quarter and any issues passing that along?
+And just, Jonathan, any bite from steel in the quarter and any issues passing that along?

 Jonathan M. Collins - Dana, Inc.